 Budget approved.
 High fives all around.

 So let's talk about that brief.
 And everything around it.
+Because the teams that nail this part get wildly better results from the exact same budget.

 Creative briefs feel like homework.
 I get it.
 But a solid one saves you from the worst conversation in post-production, which is "that's not what we envisioned."